jbhopkins/bioxtasraw/docs/source/install/mac_detailsource.rst

     |10000201000003E40000036173138DAB0B7BE00D_png|

-    *   Note: If you didn’t install RAW in the recommended location, you will need to change the line ``do script “python /Applications/raw/RAW.py”`` to have the appropriate path.
+    *   Note: If you didn’t install RAW in the recommended location, you will need to change the line ``do script “pythonw /Applications/raw/RAW.py”`` to have the appropriate path.

 #.
 Select :menuselection:`File --> Duplicate` from the menu.